 5. If my income statement is healthy, my cashflow must be too

 If only!
 Closing deals is vital to building a company.
 But just because you’ve invoiced for the services, doesn’t mean you can count your chickens.
 If you don’t receive payment when it’s due, your business could fall into trouble fast.

 It only takes two or three late payments before small businesses can find themselves in trouble.
 So the key is keeping an eye on the amount of cash actually flowing into your bank account, rather than what you expect to receive.
 If it’s not in the bank, it doesn’t count!

 6. The health of my cashflow has no impact on my day-to-day business activities

 Not the case.
 Better cash flow gives increased bargaining power with suppliers and less need to concede discounts to customers.
 A vulnerable business owner battling negative cash flow is more likely to make rash decisions that they may later regret; desperate times call for desperate measures.

 Being able to walk away from a bad deal or maintain your RRP not only keeps the company afloat, but it preserves and nurtures a brand’s reputation too.
 Providing discounts to valued, loyal customers is one thing, but being forced to sell at cost just to get a cash injection is not a long-term plan.

 A good business owner always takes accountability for all aspects of their business.
-While an accountant can guide, support and advise, it is not their 100% responsibility to keep a track of your business cash flow, and even if they do so out of the kindness of their hearts, they certainly won’t be monitoring it as regularly or closely as a business owner should be.
+While an accountant can guide, support and advise, it’s not their responsibility to keep a track of your business cash flow.
+Even if they do, they certainly won’t be monitoring it as meticulously as you would.